 A. You’ll need to apply direct to the local planning authority (LPA) department of your local council.
-Application fees vary from between £80 to around £200.
+Application fees vary from between £96 to around £462 for full planning permission change of use.
 Each LPA operates slightly differently so be sure to engage with them early on in the process.

 Q. Will I always need planning permission?

 A. Not always.
 In 2013 the rules changed, which meant some kinds of commercial property could be converted to residential without the need for full planning permission.

 This is under something known as Permitted Development Rights (PDRs) which are granted by Parliament rather than local authorities.

 Whether you can use PDRs to escape full planning permission will first hinge on which 'use of class' the commercial property falls in to.

 Q. What is use of class?